CanisCyril/yordas_group_task/readme.md

 # Task Two
-## Installation (PHP, NodeJS, and Composer Required - Ensure these are installed)
+## Installation (PHP, NodeJS, and Composer Required - ensure these are installed)

 ### Git Clone
 ```bash